NexusDR-X/nexus-utils/README.md

 ## Shutdown Button Script

 `shutdown_button.py` monitors the shutdown button found on the DigiLink REV DS and [Nexus DR-X](http://wb7fhc.com/nexus-dr-x.html) boards.
 It reboots the Pi if the button is pressed more than 2 but less than 5 seconds, or shuts down the Pi if the button is pressed for more than 5 seconds.

+The LED also pulses every 2 seconds.
+This is to support WB7FHC's hardware watchdog hat, which uses the GPIO output tied to this LED as a proof-of-life heartbeat for the board.
+If the heartbeat is stopped (if the Pi locks up, for example, or the script is stoppes) for some numer of seconds, the hardware watchdog hat removes and re-applies power to the Nexus DR-X buck converter.

 Your Nexus DR-X image already has the systemd service file for the shutdown script installed and enabled.
 No further action is required to enable it, but __for documentation purposes only__, here's how to enable the service manually: